forestryio/jekyll-menus/README.md

 ## Installation

-To install and use Jekyll Menus, you should either have Ruby, and either [RubyGems](https://jekyllrb.com/docs/installation/#install-with-rubygems), or we recommend using [Bundler](https://bundler.io/#getting-started).
+To install and use Jekyll Menus, you should have Ruby, and either [RubyGems](https://jekyllrb.com/docs/installation/#install-with-rubygems), or we recommend using [Bundler](https://bundler.io/#getting-started).
 Bundler is what Jekyll will prefer you to use by default if you `jekyll new`.

 ### Using Bundler